CHRI-Lab/ROSAnnotator/README.md

 # ROS Annotator
 ## Project Overview
 ROSAnnotator is a web-based application that incorporates a Vision-Language Model (VLM) to support both manual and automated annotation of ROSBag data.
-The application is envisioned to be a versatile tool for researchers, enabling the loading of multiple ROSBags, the provision of a synchronized, interactive dashboard for intuitive data visualization.
+The application is envisioned to be a versatile tool for researchers, enabling the loading of multiple ROSBags and the provision of a synchronized, interactive dashboard for intuitive data visualization.
 ROSAnnotator currently facilitates video, audio, and transcription annotations and provides an open interface for custom ROS messages and tools.

 ## Repository Structure